-A Monroe motorcycle accident lawyer can advocate for you to receive a fair and reasonable claim from the liable party’s insurance company.
+A Monroe motorcycle accident lawyer can advocate for you to receive a fair and reasonable settlement from the liable party’s insurance company.
 If they are not willing to offer one, your case can be taken to court.

 Possible Compensation from a Motorcycle Accident in Monroe

 If your personal injury lawyer is successful in fighting your case, you may be eligible for various forms of compensation to cover your losses.
 This could include:

 - Medical costs from your accident, including any emergency transportation and care in the immediate aftermath of the crash

 - Projected future costs of treatment

-- Wages that you have lost because of the accident
+- Income that you have lost because of the accident

 - Any reduced earning power that was caused by your injuries